atsb/Doom64EX-Plus/README.md

 ## Linux, FreeBSD/OpenBSD and Raspberry pi3

-You can place the asset data described above to any of the following directories:
+You can place the asset data described above into any of the following directories, searched in that order:

-* The directory in which `doom64ex-plus` resides
-* `/usr/local/share/doom64ex-plus` or `/usr/share/games/doom64ex-plus`
+* `~/.local/share/doom64ex-plus` if compiled with the `DOOM_UNIX_INSTALL` macro
+* the folder specified by the `DOOM_UNIX_SYSTEM_DATADIR` compile macro, or `/usr/local/share/doom64ex-plus` if not specified

+If data files are not found in these directories, it will search in the current directory.

 ## macOS